Origin and stability of generalized Wigner crystallinity in triangular moir\'e systems

-However, the ground state of the $V_1-V_2$ model is strikingly distinct from the classical expectation - we find no evidence of stabilization of a dimer crystal or any of the other classically degenerate ground states.
-Instead, we see the appearance of charge centers (with $\langle n\rangle \approx 1$) at sites of a triangular crystal with a spacing of two (moiré) lattice constants, Fig. \ref{fig:quantum}b,f.
+However, the ground state of the NNN model \addt{($t-V_1-V_2$ model, i.e. model 4 with $V_3=0$)} is strikingly distinct from the classical expectation - we find no evidence of stabilization of a dimer crystal or any of the other classically degenerate ground states.
+Instead, we see the appearance of charge centers (with $\langle n_i\rangle \approx 1$) at sites of a triangular crystal with a spacing of two (moiré) lattice constants, Fig. \ref{fig:quantum}b,f.
 This emergent $2 \times 2$ triangular crystal accounts only for 1/4 filling, and the remaining $1/3 - 1/4 = 1/12$ charge density was found to be delocalized on the other sites.
 This ``partially melted" GWC arises out of a compromise - the system avoids paying both $V_1$ and $V_2$ costs between the charges on the ``pinned" sites and also benefits from kinetic energy delocalization of the remaining charges.
 There is also a Coulomb energy cost associated with the delocalized charges interacting with the pinned charges, but overall, the first two effects dominate, leading to the stabilization of such a crystal.
-We envisage that while this $V_1-V_2$ finite-range model does not govern the realistic moiré TMD system, the phase we have found here could be potentially realized in other platforms such as cold atoms~\cite{Xu_Greiner_2022,RevModPhys.91.015005}.
-We also note that the phase we have found here shares many qualitative similarities with, but is distinct from, a ``pinball liquid phase" \cite{Fratini_pinball} previously theoretically established at a different density $n = 1/2$ (quarter filling) and in an extended Hubbard model on the triangular lattice with only $V_1$ interactions.
+We envisage that while this \addt{NNN} model does not govern the realistic moiré TMD system, the phase we have found here could be potentially realized in other platforms such as cold atoms~\cite{Xu_Greiner_2022,RevModPhys.91.015005}. \addt{We also note that previous theoretical work established a ``pinball liquid phase" \cite{Hotta_2006, Fratini_pinball} at a different density $n = 1/2$ (quarter filling) and in an extended Hubbard model on the triangular lattice with only $V_1$ interactions i.e. $V_2=0$.
+For $n=1/2$ the pins are arranged on a $\sqrt{3} \times \sqrt{3}$ triangular crystal (in contrast to the $2\times 2$ cell seen here), but the essential physics of coexisting insulating and delocalized degrees of freedom appears to be similar.}